 When you’re ready to take a photo, click the shutter release button and wait.
 It’ll be awhile before it clicks, and when it does, check your screen and see how the exposure is.
 If it’s too bright, adjust the aperture and make it smaller (higher number.)
 You want to leave your shutter speed really slow, because that will pick up all the trails and wonderful movement of the fireworks.
 And you want to keep your ISO low so your photos won’t be grainy.

-You should try it out this weekend, you might even catch Tinkerbell in action. 😉
+You should try these tips out this weekend, you might even catch Tinkerbell in flight. 😉